Metropolitan Symphony Orchestra

 Categories: Orchestral & Musical Studies

-As an arts administrator, Mr. Winkle served as Executive & Artistic Director of Performance Santa Fe, President & CEO of the Sharon Lynne Wilson Center for the Arts, and Executive Director for the Knoxville Symphony Orchestra.
-In addition, he has served as Vice President of Community Engagement for the Milwaukee Symphony Orchestra.
+Currently the Executive Director of the Sheboygan Symphony Orchestra, he has held positions as Executive & Artistic Director of Performance Santa Fe, President & CEO of the Sharon Lynne Wilson Center for the Arts, and Executive Director for the Knoxville Symphony Orchestra and the Racine Symphony Orchestra.
+He also served as Vice President of Community Engagement for the Milwaukee Symphony Orchestra.

-Mr. Winkle currently serves on the Board of Directors for the Association of Wisconsin Symphony Orchestras and the Civic Music Association of Milwaukee.
-Previously, he has served on the Boards of the International Trombone Association, Historic Tennessee Theatre Foundation, Arts Wisconsin, and Kenosha Symphony Orchestra.
+Mr. Winkle currently serves as the President of the Board of Directors for the Association of Wisconsin Symphony Orchestras (AWSO).
+Previously, he has served on the board’s of the International Trombone Association, Historic Tennessee Theatre Foundation, Arts Wisconsin, Present Music, Civic Music Association of Milwaukee, and Kenosha Symphony Orchestra.

 Programs